Kitty-Learn/yolov10-python-onnxruntime/README.md

 # yolov10-python-onnxruntime
-Use python to inference onnx.
+Use onnxruntime to inference yolov10.